 Helping children with a disability learn to swim

-Our seventeen clubs in NSW provide swimming lessons for children with a disability.
+Our twenty-two clubs in NSW provide swimming lessons for children with a disability (from ages 3 – 18 years).
 They operate during the four school terms and, thanks to many generous supporters and fundraisers, all lessons are both individualised and heavily subsidised.

 At Rainbow Club, we believe that learning to swim is a right for all children, including those with a disability, and we recognise that concentrated and individual focus helps those with a disability acquire the skills needed to stay safe in an aquatic environment.

 Will’s StoryWill is 11 years old, is a twin to his brother Tom and has Autism Spectrum.
 Will has a happy and outgoing nature, he loves swimming, in particular swimming in the ocean.